Procsiab/espyrov/README.md

 # ESP Python Provision

-This script automates the provisioning process of an ESP devices with MicroPython flashing and credentials generation procedures.
+This script automates the provisioning process of an ESP device with MicroPython flashing and credentials generation procedures.

 You will end up with a fresh ROM on your device, along with WebREPL enabled with a random 9 char password and WiFi credentials installed: the board will turn on the STATION interface, trying to connect to the provided access point; however, the ACCESSPOINT interface will be on by default.